QuivrHQ/quivr/docs/docs/Developers/vps_install.md

 - An **Ubuntu 22.04 server** with at least **20 GB of free disk space**.
 - **Docker** installed.
 If you haven't done this yet, no worries!
 Follow the official [Docker Installation Guide for Ubuntu](https://docs.docker.com/engine/install/ubuntu/).
 - **DNS records** configured to point to your server.
 You will need records for the following:
-  - `flower.api.<yourdomain>`
+  - `flower.api.yourdomain`
-  - `api.<yourdomain>`
+  - `api.yourdomain`
-  - `<yourdomain>`
+  - `yourdomain`

 > Replace `<yourdomain>` with your actual domain name throughout this guide.
-This domain also could be a subdomain like bot.<yourdomain>.com.
-In this case in your DNS configuration make sure that bot.<yourdomain.com> is also pointing to the IP address of your server, like you did with "flower.api" and "api".
+This domain also could be a subdomain like `bot.<yourdomain>.com`.
+In this case in your DNS configuration make sure that `bot.<yourdomain.com>` is also pointing to the IP address of your server, like you did with "flower.api" and "api".

 ## Step-by-Step Installation